 Transfer tape is clear and can be gridded or non-gridded.
 It’s easy to see through which makes applying vinyl decals relatively easy.

 Transfer paper is typically gridded and a little less see through.
 The grid lines help with alignment, if you apply the transfer paper exactly straight or level on your design.

 - Transfer Tape for Vinyl 12 inch that does not leave a sticky residue on your vinyl and won’t rip or tear your project!
 This Vinyl transfer tape is perfect alignment paper so your projects go on straight.No mess and no fuss!

 - The 1/2” see-through red grid lines make transfer paper for vinyl easy to measure and cut your vinyl transfer tape without waste.
 What’s more, our transfer tape roll is also tear-resistant.

-Heat transfer vinyl is most popular type of Heat Transfer Vinyl (HTV).
-It has a smooth plastic like surface.
+Heat transfer vinyl is the most popular type of Heat Transfer Vinyl (HTV).
+It has a smooth plastic-like surface.
 It is also available in a wide variety of colors and patterns.
 Prepare to be mind-boggled!

 Best heat transfer vinyl is Siser EasyWeed HTV.

 Think holographic vinyl, pattern vinyl, iron-on vinyl, t-shirt vinyl.
 Most of these terms are referring to HTV.